darkpalacestudio/darkpalacestudio.github.io/faq.markdown

 # The plugin does not load on macOS

+**Fixed as of October 2024**

+Starting with Sloth v1.1.2 and Chameleon 1.1.0 the macOS version of the plugins are codesigned.

-We are aware of this and are looking into this for future development.
-However, for now on macOS an extra step is required to get the plugin to load correctly.
+For older versions on macOS an extra step is required to get the plugin to load correctly.

 More info can be found in
 - [this website](https://disable-gatekeeper.github.io/)